10 Reasons Why Dachshunds Bark All The Time

 Dachshunds don’t give up easy, they could bark for hours without stopping.
 Unfortunately, letting your doxie constantly bark can actually cause their larynx to swell.
 So, it’s not only an annoying sound, it can also be harmful.

-If your dachshund’s bark becomes hoarse, they will need to visit the vet.
+If your Dachshund’s bark becomes hoarse, they will need to visit the vet.
 Their booming voice box may be inflamed or have an infection.
-Too much barking can lead to laryngitis, which can cause coughing, difficulty breathing, and swallowing issues as well.

-Why Do Dachshunds Bark All The Time
+Why Do Dachshunds Bark All the Time?

-Now, don’t get me wrong, I appreciate my dachshund letting me know that someone is outside my house.
-Dogs bark to communicate.
+Now, don’t get me wrong, I appreciate my Dachshund letting me know that someone is outside my home.

-Origin
+Dachshund Origin

 Learn More: Are Dachshunds Still Used For Hunting Today?

-Territorial
+Territorial Behavior

-High Alert
+Always on High Alert

-Your Dachshund is on duty all the time.
-Sudden noises or movements will automatically sound the dachshund alarm.
+Sudden noises or movements will always sound the Dachshund alarm.

-Boredom
+Boredom is Bad

 Excitement

-Dachshunds also will bark when they are playing.
 When my kids run around the backyard, little Eko wants to join in too.
 He runs and barks very loudly.
 My husband believes that Eko thinks he is one of the kids and doesn’t want to be left out.

-Attention
+Seeking Attention

 Learn more: How Do Dachshunds Choose Their Favorite Person?